Outright Odds

 Liverpool’s top Premier League Golden Boot contender: Mohamed Salah

 Mohamed Salah is the best player in the Premier League right now, never mind Liverpool’s best player.
-He leads the Premier League Golden Boot race with 18 goals in 19 games and doesn’t look like stopping.
-The Egyptian has been helped by the fact that he’s scored five penalties, the most in the Premier League this season.
+He leads the Premier League Golden Boot race with 27 goals in 29 games and doesn’t look like stopping.
+The Egyptian has been helped by the fact that he’s scored nine penalties, the most in the Premier League this season.
 But that shouldn’t count against his season.

 Liverpool’s primary playmaker: Mohamed Salah

 Salah isn’t just Liverpool’s top scorer.
 He’s their best creator too.
-And the best creator in the Premier League when it comes to assists, leading the Playmaker Award charts on 13.
-Salah sits three assists clear of any other player in the Premier League, with Bukayo Saka the only other on double figures.
+And the best creator in the Premier League when it comes to assists, leading the Playmaker Award charts on 17.
+Salah sits seven assists clear of any other player in the Premier League, with Bukayo Saka, Mikkel Damsgaard and Antonee Robinson joining him on double figures.

-Salah also sits clear of any other Liverpool player for chances created on 38, though he’s eighth in the Premier League as a whole in that regard.
-But Salah does sit third for big chances created with 15, and all 13 of his assists have come during open play.
-The Egyptian sits in the top five in the Premier League for Expected Assists of 4.55, while he’s top for open-play xA at 4.54.
+Salah also sits clear of any other Liverpool player for chances created on 69 and he’s second only to Cole Palmer (71) in the Premier League as a whole in that regard.
+The Egyptian is first for big chances created with 21, and all 17 of his assists have come during open play.
+Salah also sits second — again to Palmer — in the Premier League for Expected Assists at 7.01, all of that total coming from open play, which places him first in the league in that regard.
 He’s a threat on both fronts.

 Liverpool’s card magnet & top tackler: Alexis Mac Allister

 Alexis Mac Allister has been as combative as ever for Liverpool this season.
-The Argentine midfielder has been utilised in the box-to-box role, doing a lot of running while Ryan Gravenberch sits just in front of the defence.
-And getting up and down the pitch has Mac Allister with 54 tackles, more than any other Liverpool player in the Premier League.
+The Argentine midfielder has been utilised in the more attacking role of the double pivot, doing a lot of running while Ryan Gravenberch sits just in front of the defence.
+And getting up and down the pitch has Mac Allister with 77 tackles, more than any other Liverpool player in the Premier League.

-But he’s not quite mastered the art of the tackle, also sitting top for Liverpool with 32 fouls.
+But he’s not quite mastered the art of the tackle, also sitting top for Liverpool with 52 fouls.
 Of course, some of these fouls have been tactical, which are of growing importance.
-Mac Allister also sits joint-top for yellow cards at Liverpool, with five so far this season.
+Mac Allister also sits joint-second for yellow cards at Liverpool, with six so far this season.
 He’s everywhere in the midfield.

 Liverpool’s rising star: Conor Bradley